Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Details

-• Certifications listed: FSC wood, OEKO-TEX Standard 100 fabrics, and CertiPUR-US foam.
+• Listed certifications: FSC-certified wood, OEKO-TEX Standard 100 fabric, and CertiPUR-US foam.

 Cushie 2-Seater Modular Sleeper Sofa